-This academic session marks the beginning of plethora of opportunities for students aspiring to pursue management studies and Economics from Delhi Technological University with DTU broadening its horizons and extending its outreach to East Delhi with its newly established University School of Management and Entrepreneurship at Vivek Vihar, Phase 2, Jhilmil Colony.
-The newly established East Campus of DTU endeavours to provide quality education and fosters the culture of research, innovations in the emerging areas of management relevant to industry and society.
+University School of Management and Entrepreneurship (East Delhi Campus) provides plethora of opportunities for students aspiring to pursue management studies and Economics from Delhi Technological University.
+The East Delhi Campus endeavours to provide quality education and fosters the culture of research, innovations in the emerging areas of management relevant to industry and society.